Hellcaster99/nextjs-dashboard/README.md

 2) Open this file location in terminal and run "npm install"

+3) Check the .env file for AUTH_URL, should be that of localhost

-3) In the terminal run "npm run dev"
+4) In the terminal run "npm run dev"